opengenomebrowser/opengenomebrowser/index.md

 ## Get help

-If you find a bug that has not already been reported, [submit an issuehere on GitHub](https://github.com/opengenomebrowser/opengenomebrowser/issues).
+If you find a bug that has not been reported yet, [submit an issuehere on GitHub](https://github.com/opengenomebrowser/opengenomebrowser/issues).

-For informal chatting, join the OpenGenomeBrowser [Discord channel](https://discord.gg/mDm4fqf).
+To chat with the developer, join the OpenGenomeBrowser [Discord channel](https://discord.gg/mDm4fqf).